 - Click here to download a printable version of the chart below

 These are general guidelines to help parents make healthcare decisions for their children.
 Please contact your primary care physician to receive personalized guidance for your current situation.

 Our urgent care centers are not 24-hour facilities.
-If you are unable to get to an urgent care center before we close, please take your child to the Emergency Department at either Cincinnati Children's Main Campus or Cincinnati Children's Liberty Campus.
+If you are unable to get to an urgent care center before we close, please take your child to the Emergency Department at either Cincinnati Children's Burnet Campus or Cincinnati Children's Liberty Campus.

 The Emergency Department can be reached any time by calling 513-636-4293.

 **Please note, the Emergency Department cannot provide medical advice over the phone.
 Please feel free to bring your child in for an evaluation, follow up with your primary medical doctor or call 911 if you feel it necessary.